 Call for Contributions – Pervasive Labour Union zine #11 – Special Issue: Entreprecariat

-Subjectivity in the “gig economy”: from the Entreprecariat to base union militancy.
+Subjectivity in the “Gig Economy”: From the Entreprecariat to Base Union Militancy.

 Jamie Woodcock

 Contemporary work has been transformed.
 This can be seen most sharply with the rise of the so-called “gig economy”, which involves workers tying together of different forms of short term and unreliable work in order to make ends meet.
 Instead of long-term (or even reasonably short-term) work contracts, contemporary employment is becoming more precarious and increasingly mediated in a digital context.
 These kinds of arrangements are facilitating the rise of the Entreprecariat, which ‘refers to the reciprocal influence of an entrepreneurialist regime and pervasive precarity.’
 The entrepreneurialist regime is an ideological construction that promises freedom – often pitched as flexibility – achieved through sheer willpower and hard work.
 It builds upon the idea of Homo Economicus – that people are rational and self-interested agents who will seek to maximise their own utility and profit.
 It is an attempt to convince workers that their own conditions are not due to the structure of society, but solely down to their own agency.
 Take, for example, a recent advert from Fiverr – the ‘Freelance Services Marketplace for The Lean Entrepreneur’ – featured a portrait of a gaunt and tired-looking worker with the following text: